paralin/inca-go/README.md

 Currently there are the following known requirements:

  - Run ipfs with `--enable-pubsub-experiment`
- - Run ipfs with `--routing=dhtclient` or the CPU usage will be quite high (this disables DHT)
+ - Configure IPFS with "Routing.Type" to "none" to disable routing.